Naksp/Gravity_Platformer/README.md

 * Player movement based on keyboard input with momentum
 * Tile based map that loads from file
 * Player collision detection
+* Player can change direcion of gravity in order to complete puzzles and platforming sections (puzzles and platforming secions pending)

 ## Running the Game
 Run `make run` command in `Simple_Platformer` folder.